Mississippi Athletic Conference

 The Mississippi Athletic Conference (MAC Conference, or MAC) is a high school athletic conference whose members are located in the Iowa Quad-Cities, plus three other schools in eastern Iowa.

 Member schools

 There are ten full members of the Mississippi Athletic Conference.
-Eight of those schools are in Class 4A for boys' and girls' sports and Class 4A, Iowa's largest enrollment classes.
-The smallest — Davenport Assumption — is in Class 3A (the second largest among Iowa's four enrollment classes) and has switched between Class 3A and 4A for girls' sports; however, Assumption does play with the Class 4A schools in boys' golf.
-For say, Muscatine is a 4A school.
+For the 2024-2025 school year, seven of those schools will be in Class 4A for boys' and girls' sports and Class 4A, Iowa's largest enrollment classes (in sports where a four-class system for post-season competition is used).
+The smallest — Davenport Assumption — is in Class 3A (the second largest among Iowa's four enrollment classes) and has switched between Class 3A and 4A for girls' sports (in a five-class system, with Class 5A being the largest).

-Newest member Central DeWitt competes in Class 3A for boys' sports and Class 4A for girls' sports, and will play Class 4A boys' golf.
+Newest member Central DeWitt competes in Class 3A for boys' sports and Class 4A for girls' sports, and competes in Class 4A boys' golf.
+Starting with the 2024-2025 school year, Clinton will be a Class 3A school as the state's 49th largest school; the largest 48 schools are Class 4A, with the next 64 competing in Class 3A.
+Clinton and North Scott have, along with Central DeWitt, competed in Class 4A for girls sports (in volleyball, basketball and softball, which used the five-class system).

+All conference schools compete in Class 4A for boys' golf, which is contested in the fall.
+(The state's smaller schools compete in the spring.)

 Sports

 The conference offers the following sports: